Jamie Smart

-Jamie Smart (born 21 July 1978) is a British comic artist and author best known for his 10-issue comic series Bear.
+Jamie Smart (born 21 July 1978) is a British comic artist and author best known for his comic series Bunny vs Monkey and his 10-issue comic series Bear.
+Most of his modern comics run through The Phoenix magazine.

 The Phoenix

 He is known for his children's cartoon series Bunny VS. Monkey, running in The Phoenix, created originally by Smart for a TV show.
-Other strips he has worked on at The Phoenix include Megalomaniacs, Battlesuit Bea and Looshkin.
+Other strips he has worked on at The Phoenix include Megalomaniacs, a repurposed The Dandy comic, Battlesuit Bea and Looshkin.

 The Dandy

 He was instrumental in the design of the October 2010 revamp of The Dandy and designing the new logos.
 For the revamp, Smart drew Desperate Dan, Pre-Skool Prime Minister, Arena of Awesome, My Dad's a Doofus (as well as many others) with reprints of My Own Genie and Space Raoul later being used.

 His blue blobs have been part of The Dandy cover since October 2010 and appeared in The Digital Dandy during its run.

 For the final print edition of The Dandy on its 75th anniversary, Jamie Smart drew the special cover as well as drawing My Own Genie, My Dad's a Doofus, Pre-Skool Prime Minister and My Teacher's a Walrus in the Top 75 Countdown.
 A reprint from The Arena of Awesome was also used.